alyzenjeraj/chatrooms/README.md

 # Chatrooms!

-## Got a passion, want to meet people and chat about it too?
+## Got a passion?
+Want to meet people and chat about it too?
 Chatrooms is the place for you!

 Created with React.js on the frontend, and Cloud Firestore on the backend to store messages and chatrooms, this application allows users to login through Google Firebase authentication, create their own chatrooms, and send messages.
 Users also have the ability to add emoji reactions, edit and delete their posts too!